cncf/kubernetes-community-days/planning/about-organizing.md

 We have been fortunate to naturally have all KCD teams include at least woman or non-binary organizer.
 We highly encourage all our programs to be inclusive for speakers, and attendees, and this starts with your organizers/program committee.

-We recommend assigning the following responsibilities to one or two members of your organizing team.
-Or have reams A, B, and C with leads of each team.
+We recommend assigning the following responsibilities to two members of your organizing team.
+If you have a small team, we encourage a slect few people to have multiple roles but at a lighter work load.
+Alternative, each KCD can have teams A, B, and C with leads of each team.
 NOTE: There is no 1 leader for each KCD.

 * [Finance and budgeting](/planning/budget-finances.md)
 * [Marketing and promotion](/planning/marketing-promotion.md)